ruvin27/StudyBoard/README.md

 You can use services like Netlify, Vercel, or traditional web hosting to deploy your application.

 ---
+**Backend

+Place the backend folder in htdocs in xampp folder.

+SQL

+1. Create a database named rrr9569_studyboard.
+2. Run the file name createScripts.sql and tables will be created.
+3. Run the createData.sql and data will be populated in the tables.

 That's it!
 You should now have the StudyBoard website up and running on your local machine.